Apple Tree, Malus pumila: “Love-Struck”

 Above: Photograph by Nicole Franzen.

-Apple trees take effort.
+Apple trees, like Mr. Shadowy Cheekbones, take some effort.
 Two cultivars, the scion and the rootstock, combine to make most varieties.
 Both should suit your climate.
 Don’t fret over the minutiae–every state has agricultural extension agencies, and most have detailed resources for selecting, planting, and pruning fruit trees (more than 7,500 varieties of apples are grown worldwide) for your area.
 You can even grow apple trees in a large container.

 Above: A picnic under the apple tree.
 Photograph by Erin Boyle.